 Take time to figure out how you got into your current situation.
 Understanding what got you there will help prevent it from happening again.

 - Last, but not least, ensure that you live within your means.
-Creating and sticking to a realistic budget will help you avoid any surprises.
-Avoid racking up extra credit card bills.
-Try to put some money away.
+Creating and sticking to a realistic budget will help you avoid surprises.

 Conclusion